-Extended Writing Challenge: Write an extended piece of writing from the point o of the child in this piece of writing.
-You can use any of the details described in th e newspaper article or make up your own.
+Extended Writing Challenge: Write an extended piece of writing from the point of view of the child in this piece of writing.
+You can use any of the details described in the newspaper article or make up your own.
+18 July 1952